devlooped/SponsorLink/docs/index.md

 these checks, it only provides the [standard manifest format](spec.md) that a sponsorable account backend needs to provide for local persistence and subsequent (purely offline) checks.

-{: .note }
-> A SponsorLink-enabled library *may* use your locally configured git email
-> to ensure the located sponsor manifest belongs
-> to the same account by matching the manifest email claim(s).
-> Read the [privacy statement](privacy.md) for more details.